swatidake/Student-Admission-Form-Automation/README.md

 - **Selenium WebDriver:** Used for automating web application testing.
 - **Java:** Programming language used for writing the automation script.
 - **Maven:** Dependency management tool used for managing project dependencies and building the project.
-- **HTML:** Markup language used for structuring the admission form web page.
-- **CSS:** Styling language used for defining the appearance of the admission form web page.
-- **JavaScript:** Scripting language used for adding interactivity to the admission form web page.
 - **HTML:** Structure of the admission form page.
 - **CSS:** Styles the admission form page.
 - **JavaScript:** Adds interactivity.